-Multiple grower meetings were held in Yuba-Sutter Counties to discuss the chlorpyrifos exceedances that triggered the Management Plan and establish good pesticide application practices.
-These meetings were held on January 10, 23, and 31, 2018, and February 28, 2018.
-All four meetings collectively reached 601 growers/pesticide applicators; covering all applicators, not just those applying chlorpyrifos.
-A fifth meeting was held on November 28, 2018, specifically to address a chlorpyrifos exceedance observed on August 22, 2018.
-The meeting has 120 members in attendance.
+Multiple BYSWQC grower meetings were held in Sutter and Butte counties to discuss the chlorpyrifos exceedances that triggered the Management Plan and establish good pesticide application practices.
+These meetings were held on November 14 and 28, December 5 and 12, 2018, and January 9, 16, 24, and 30, 2019.
+All eight meetings collectively reached 1385 growers/pesticide applicators; covering all applicators, not just those applying chlorpyrifos.

 PG 5: Tracking of management practices implemented to reduce or prevent the discharge of chlorpyrifos to surface waters in the Gilsizer Slough Drainage is being accomplished through the use of a FOS.
-FOS forms were sent to 131 BYSWQC members in the Gilsizer Slough Drainage in August 2018 to document the second year of management practice implementation specifically related to parcels where chlorpyrifos was applied.
-The Year 1 (baseline) and Year 2 FOS completion statistics are provided in Table 7. and the management practice implementation results are shown in Table 8.
+FOS forms were sent to 152 BYSWQC members in the Gilsizer Slough Drainage in January 2020 to document the fourth and fifth years of management practice implementation specifically related to parcels where chlorpyrifos was applied.
+The Year 1 (baseline), Year 2, and Year 3 FOS completion statistics are provided in Table 7 and the management practice implementation results are shown in Table 8.
 The baseline FOS survey (Year 1) of growers who applied chlorpyrifos in the Gilsizer Slough Drainage covered applications made during the 2015 calendar year because a chlorpyrifos exceedance was observed in August 2015 shortly before development of the Management Plan.
-The Year 2 FOS includes surveys of chlorpyrifos applications made in both the 2016 and 2017 calendar years as a means to bring documentation of management practice implementation in the drainage in line with those of the other Management Plans in the Butte-Yuba-Sutter (BYS) Subwatershed.
+The Year 3 FOS includes surveys of chlorpyrifos applications made in both the 2018 and 2019 calendar years as a means to bring documentation of management practice implementation in the drainage in line with those of the other Management Plans in the Butte-Yuba-Sutter (BYS) Subwatershed.